Essential business documents for UK solar panel installers in 2026

 How to use the documents without creating admin drag

-Build the habit around the way this niche actually works: save survey photos before quoting, then attach supplier and materials receipts to each job.
+Build the habit around the way the work actually happens: save survey photos before quoting, then attach supplier and materials receipts to each job.
 If those two steps happen while the week is still fresh, the rest of the paperwork becomes a short tidy-up rather than a full reconstruction.

 A simple weekly routine is enough for many sole traders: